About Britain's Fittest Farmer

 This competition aims to get all farmers thinking and talking about their health, physical and mental, to make sure they are in top condition to run their farm businesses.

-“We’re looking for farmers who make fantastic ambassadors for health and fitness in agriculture, to help break the taboo of talking about mental health issues such as depression, eating disorders and rural isolation.”
+“We’ll be looking for contestants who will make fantastic ambassadors for health and fitness in farming, to help to break the stigma and address the effects of rural isolation.”

 Essex arable farmer’s son Tom is credited with building one of the world’s best gyms.